Jaykef/OpenAI-ImageGeneration-Vue3/README.md

 Utilizing OpenAI's Image Generation api with vue3, vite and pinia(similar to the DALLE app)

 ## Project Setup
-Create a .env file and add in you OpenAI API key:
+Create a .env file and add in you OpenAI API key.
+Create API key <a href="https://beta.openai.com/account/api-keys">here</a>

 ```sh
 VITE_OpenApiKey=YOUR_API_KEY